How to Maintain Your Perm

 Get a Perm!

 Are you looking to get a perm?
+Or do you have more questions about how a perm works?
 Check out our student spa and salon!
-Our students can do perms and more under the supervision of licensed professionals.
+Our students can do perms and help you maintain perms under the supervision of licensed professionals.

 *All services provided by students under the supervision of licensed professionals.